 Completion of general education requirements.
 Comprehensive examination in Biology.

-If majoring in Chemistry, Physics, or other field: The above schedule for Biology majors illustrates one pathway that can be followed, but if majoring in Chemistry or another demanding major, it is especially important to receive proper advising.
+If majoring in Chemistry, Physics, or other field: The above schedule for Biology majors illustrates one pathway that can be followed, but if majoring in Chemistry or another demanding major, it is especially im-